-Part-time employees are hired to work no more than 20 hours per week on a regular basis.
+Part-time employees are hired to work 19.5 hours per week on a regular basis.
 Such employees may be exempt or nonexempt as defined below.
 Part-time employees are not eligible to participate in the benefits or leave program of the College.